$G_2'$-Slodowy Slices I: Geometric Structures: G2',Pho(x) -Geometric Structures

+\begin{remark} The map $\mathcal{D}$ is only a homeomorphism of circle bundles.
+However, both of $M_{\Psi_0},B_{\Psi_0}$ are smooth orientable circle bundles over $\Gr_2(\mathscr{U}|_p)$, which means that their diffeomorphism type is characterized by their Euler number (orientable circle bundles can always be given the structure of principal circle bundles).
+These numbers agree because of the homeomorphism, hence these spaces are diffeomorphic as fiber bundles over $S$. \end{remark}

-To prove the $\dev$ is a local diffeomorphism, we will use the fact that $\Psi$ is not too far from $\Psi_0$, or in other words that the norm of $\beta$ is controlled.
+With our geometric descriptions of $B_{\Psi_0}$ complete, we now proceed towards the proof that the map $\dev: B_{\Psi_0}\rightarrow \Pho^\times$ is a local diffeomorphism.
+For the proof, we will use the fact that $\Psi$ is not too far from $\Psi_0$, or in other words that the norms of $\beta$ and $\delta$ are controlled.
 This is a consequence of a maximum principle very similar to the one for $\beta$-cyclic bundles in Lemma \ref{Lem:MaximumPrincipleBeta}.